Punjabis: Punjabi diaspora

 The Punjabi people have emigrated in large numbers to many parts of the world.
 In the early 20th century, many Punjabis began settling in the United States, including independence activists who formed the Ghadar Party.
 The United Kingdom has a significant number of Punjabis from both Pakistan and India.
 The most populous areas being London, Birmingham, Manchester and Glasgow.
 In Canada (specifically Vancouver, Toronto, and Calgary) and the United States, (specifically California's Central Valley as well as the New York and New Jersey region).
 In the 1970s, a large wave of emigration of Punjabis (predominately from Pakistan) began to the Middle East, in places such as the UAE, Saudi Arabia and Kuwait.
 There are also large communities in East Africa including the countries of Kenya, Uganda and Tanzania.
-Punjabis have also emigrated to Australia, New Zealand and Southeast Asia including Malaysia, Thailand, Singapore and Hong Kong.
+Punjabis have also emigrated to Australia, New Zealand and Southeast Asia including Malaysia, Philippines, Thailand, Indonesia, Singapore and Hong Kong.
 Of recent times many Punjabis have also moved to Italy.

 Demography

 Castes and tribes

-The major tribes of West Punjab (Pakistan) are the Jats, Rajputs, Arains, Gujjars and Awans.
-Prior to the partition in 1947, major tribes of West Punjab also included the Khatris, Aroras and Brahmins.
+Among the major castes and tribes of West Punjab (Pakistan) are the Jats, Rajputs, Arains, Gujjars and Awans.
+Prior to the partition in 1947, major communities of West Punjab also included the Khatris, Aroras and Brahmins.